Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Details of the ML training

 For the background sample, minimum bias pileup events are generated using the minimum bias tune ATLAS AZ corresponding to Pythia pp tune 17 \cite{Aad:2014xaa}.
 Showering uses the Delphes CMS with pileup card described in the Delphes documentation.

-A minimum bias pileup with mean pileup $\langle\mu\rangle=50$ is specified.
+For both the signal and the background samples, a minimum bias pileup with mean pileup $\langle\mu\rangle=50$ is specified.
 Jets were reconstructed after particle level smearing using the anti-k$_{t}$ algorithm with a radius parameter of $R=0.4$ and a minimum jet threshold of $p_\mathrm{T}=20\,\mbox{GeV}$ \cite{Cacciari:2008gp}.
 Pileup jets are identified and removed using the CMS pileup jet removal scheme described elsewhere~\cite{CMS:2013wea}.

 The classifier is trained on variables associated with dijet pairs, with the goal to discriminate VBF jet pairs from background jet pairs.
 For the signal, the training sample was composed of the highest $m_{jj}$ pair from each VBF $H\rightarrow\textit{invisible}$ event; this is assumed to be the correctly identified VBF jet pair in those events.
 For the background, every possible jet pairing is trained on, as none of these are ``VBF jets.''
 For example, if a background event has three jets ($j_1$, $j_2$, and $j_3$), then the three combinations $j_1j_2$, $j_1j_3$, and $j_2j_3$ are all considered as background pairs in the training.